 - The following figure shows the specifications of the board.

 - You can download Arduino Pro Mini Datasheet by clicking the below button:

 Arduino Pro Mini Pinout

-- As we know, each pin of Microcontroller is assigned with multiple functions.
+- As we know, each pin of the Microcontroller is assigned with multiple functions.

-- In below table, I have shared the key points of Arduino Pro Mini pin diagram and labelled functions assigned to them:
+- In the below table, I have shared the key points of the Arduino Pro Mini pin diagram and labeled functions assigned to them: